Ghana Cocoa Board

 The Ghana Cocoa Board (COCOBOD) is a Ghanaian government-controlled monopsony institution that fixes the buying price for cocoa in Ghana.
 Farmers are protected from the volatile prices on the world market through the price-fixing.
 The board also sells high-quality hybrid seeds and carries out some research on cocoa plant-related diseases.

 The institution, originally established in the colonial era, was known as the Cocoa Marketing Board between 1947 and 1979.
-60% of Ghana’s cocoa beans are sent to the UK.
-The Board's sole responsibility is to support production, marketing and processing of cocoa in the county.
+60% of Ghana's cocoa beans are sent to the UK.
+The board's sole responsibility is to support production, marketing and processing of cocoa in the country.

 History

 Origin

 In 1937, farmers in Gold Coast, a colony of the British Empire equal to contemporary Ghana, refused to continue selling cocoa at the low prices set by European merchants and decided to withhold cocoa from the market.
 The strike went on for 8 months, until the British government acted by setting up the Nowell Commission of Enquiry to investigate the issue.
 The Nowell Commission report advised the government to assist cocoa farmers by establishing a Marketing Board.